#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 13:30 Let's go all the way down into the internals and how this actually works under the hood.

-13:48 So you're saying if I create a class called like, user factory and it implemented I user factory, and then I would use dependency injection, I might be doing that wrong?
+13:48 So you're saying if I created a class called like user factory and it implemented I user factory and then I would use dependency injection.

 14:18 It's really tough to track down the problems at that point, isn't it?

-14:22 If you've looked at APM, application performance monitoring, products before, they may have felt out of place for software teams.
+14:21 If you've looked at APM application performance monitoring products before, they may have felt out of place for software teams.

 14:28 Many of them are more focused on legacy problems made for ops and infrastructure teams to keep their infrastructure and services up and running.